Neamar/DUCK/artworks/the_quest_for_kalevala.md

 images:
   "First page":
     image: "images/The Quest for Kalevala.jpg"
+    thumbnail: "images/thumbnails/The Quest for Kalevala.jpg"
     duck: "images/The Quest for Kalevala_DUCK.jpg"
   "Cover":
     image: "images/The Quest for Kalevala_cover.jpg"
+    thumbnail: "images/thumbnails/The Quest for Kalevala_cover.jpg"
 ---